-Course Offering Schedule
+Course Offerings and Schedule

-iCollege Enrollment Procedure
+CIC Enrollment Procedure

 Once accepted into an academic program, students will receive an admission letter with instructions to access different systems in the college such as Blackboard and Google.
-To register for courses they must complete the Course Request Form (PDF).

 Registration opens prior to the term start period on the dates below and will close on the Friday prior to the Course Start Date (CSD).